 Types of Probiotics

-You can find pet probiotics added to food, in pill form, and even in treats.
+You can find pet probiotics in our Pro Bloom instant goat’s milk, added to food, in pill form, and even in treats.
 Talk to your vet concerning which probiotics are right for your pet.